Main Content

 Leading change

-Owing to globalization and advances in technology, the world of work is rapidly changing.
-Organizations that adapt quickest create a competitive advantage for themselves, while those that resist change are left behind.
-The Leadership and Change Management Major positions you to learn how to take advantage of a rapidly-evolving business environment.
+The world of work is rapidly changing.
+Organizations that adapt quickest create a competitive advantage for themselves, while those that resist change will be left behind.

-This emphasis will focus on the development of an important skill set, leadership.
-Leadership involves a myriad of skills, including how to monitor and effect organizational change, increase individual and organizational performance, resolve conflict, negotiate with stakeholders, and influence.
+Leadership involves a myriad of skills, including how to drive organizational change, increase individual and organizational performance, resolve conflict, negotiate with stakeholders, and increase your influence in key decisions.

 "Some leaders shut down the intelligence of the people around them, while others amplify it."